reddyashok93/Data_science/titanic/README.md

 While there was some element of luck involved in surviving, it seems some groups of people were more likely to survive than others.

-In this challenge, we ask you to build a predictive model that answers the question: “what sorts of people were more likely to survive?” using passenger data (ie name, age, gender, socio-economic class, etc).
+In this challenge, i tried to build a predictive model that answers the question: “what sorts of people were more likely to survive?” using passenger data (ie name, age, gender, socio-economic class, etc).